duber000/town-builder/README.md

 - Interactive 3D environment for building a virtual town
 - Drag and drop placement of buildings, roads, and other objects
+- Edit mode for adjusting position and rotation of placed objects
+- Delete mode for removing objects from the scene
 - Save and load town layouts

 ## Requirements